Ontogenetic niche shift: Invertebrates

 The ontogenetic niche shifting, which is connected with extreme habitat changes, can be seen among insects.
-Individuals of taxon Insecta are known to exhibit one of the various types of metamorphosis, the best studied being hemimetabolism (where an insect passes three life stages; egg, nymph and imago) and holometabolism (characterized with four life stages of an insect; egg, larva, pupa and imago).
-Nutritional niches and their shifting during a ontogeny can be accurately measured by using a stable isotopic signature of animals.
-Such method has been used in studying the ONS in gastropods, such as field slugs.
+Individuals of the taxon Insecta are known to exhibit one of the various types of metamorphosis, the best studied being hemimetabolism (where an insect passes three life stages; egg, nymph and imago) and holometabolism (characterized with four life stages of an insect; egg, larva, pupa and imago).
+Nutritional niches and their shifting during an ontogeny can be accurately measured by using a stable isotopic signature of animals.
+Such a method has been used in studying the ONS in gastropods, such as field slugs.